Reinforcement learning approach to non-equilibrium quantum thermodynamics

-We have proposed and benchmarked a technique based on a deep RL approach to reduce the degree of irreversibility resulting from a non-equilibrium thermodynamic transformation of a closed quantum system.
-Our method can be used with an arbitrary choice of the function that characterizes the dissipative process undergone by the system and requires very scanty knowledge of the system dynamics.
-Moreover, it can be applied even without tracking the state of the system during the evolution, thus opening the doors for non-demanding experimental implementations.
+{\bf Conclusions.--} We have proposed and benchmarked a technique a deep RL-based approach to reduce the degree of irreversibility resulting from a non-equilibrium thermodynamic transformation of a closed quantum system.
+Our method can be used with an arbitrary choice of the function characterizing the dissipative process undergone by the system and requires little knowledge of the system dynamics.
+Moreover, it can be applied without tracking the state of the system during the evolution, thus potentially easing any experimental implementations.

-We applied our technique to two simple yet relevant physical models.
-Namely we successfully reduced the entropy production and the distance of the final state from the adiabatic target for a spin-$1/2$ particle subjected to a time-dependent magnetic field and the entropy production resulting from the time-dependent coupling between two spin-$1/2$ particles.
-While we focused on simple models for the development of the technique, and as our approach should not be affected by the system dimension and complexity, it would be interesting to apply it to a many-body quantum system.
-Needless to say, both the hyperparameters and the number of epochs needed for the training would have to be suitably tailored.
+We applied our technique to two simple yet relevant problems: we successfully reduced the entropy production and the distance of the final state from the adiabatic target for a spin-$1/2$ particle subjected to a time-dependent magnetic field and the entropy production resulting from the time-dependent coupling between two spin-$1/2$ particles.
+While we focused on simple models, it would be interesting to apply the proposed approach to many-body quantum systems.
 This could help significantly in the development of an efficient mesoscopic thermal engine operating under realistic conditions.
+In particular, our third approach could be advantageous when tackling high-dimensional systems.
+However, such systems will still embody a challenge, as they could require a large number of control terms, and the optimization would still suffer from the increase of dimensionality of the agent actions space.
+This could lead to a decrease in the performances or at least to an increase in the number of experiments required for a successful optimization, which are issues that we will address in future.
 A natural further development of our work would be the extension to open quantum systems dynamics.

-\acknowledgements PS thanks the Centre for Theoretical Atomic, Molecular, and Optical Physics, School of Mathematics and Physics, Queen's University Belfast for hospitality during the initial phases of this work.
+\acknowledgements SS thanks the Centre for Theoretical Atomic, Molecular, and Optical Physics, School of Mathematics and Physics, Queen's University Belfast for hospitality during the initial phases of this work.
 We acknowledge support from the H2020-FETOPEN-2018-2020 TEQ (grant nr.
-766900), the DfE-SFI Investigator Programme (grant 15/IA/2864), COST Action CA15220, the Royal Society Wolfson Research Fellowship (RSWF\textbackslash R3\textbackslash183013), the Leverhulme Trust Research Project Grant (grant nr.~RGP-2018-266), the PRIN project 2017SRN-BRK QUSHIP funded by MIUR.
+766900), the DfE-SFI Investigator Programme (grant 15/IA/2864), COST Action CA15220, the Royal Society Wolfson Research Fellowship (RSWF\textbackslash R3\textbackslash183013), the Leverhulme Trust Research Project Grant (grant nr.~RGP-2018-266), the UK EPSRC (grant nr.~EP/T028106/1), and the PRIN project 2017SRN-BRK QUSHIP funded by MIUR. \onecolumngrid